Recovery & Longevity · Long-Term Test · April 29, 2026 · 8 min read

 Real-life impact7/10

-Would we buy again?Maybe
+Would I buy again?Maybe

 Overall score7.2/10 — Good, But Not Essential